WarriorRocker/node-red-contrib-wio-seeed/README.md

 | Name | Module | Method |
 | --- | --- | --- |
 | Grove LED WS2812 | GroveLedWs2812 | segment |

+## Todo
+- Update the wio-config node to utilize Node-RED credential storage for the username and password and perform the request for a new access token dynamically.

+## Known Issues and Limitations
+- Although the option is provided to set a different server I have not yet tested this using a private Wio server, although this is planned in the near future.